anderslogg/geco/docs/paper-joss-2022/paper.md

   $\mathbb{R}^2$ (i.e. reflected about the reflection plane and symmetry axis), as shown in \autoref{fig:2Ddensity};
 * represent the matter density as well as an ergoregion (if present) as a volume in $\mathbb{R}^3$, facilitating visualization of contours, as shown in \autoref{fig:3Ddensity};
-* represent the density as a three-dimensional point cloud,as shown in \autoref{fig:PointCloud};
+* represent the density as a three-dimensional point cloud, as shown in \autoref{fig:PointCloud};
 * compute the Kretschmann curvature scalar.

 ![Torus spatial density on quarter plane computational domain \label{fig:Solution}](./figures/density_computational_domain.png){ width=25% }